kiraaziz/mangahook-api/docs/src/content/docs/installation.md

 ---
 title: Installation
-description: Follow these detailed steps to set up the Manga Hook API and Next.js client application on your local machine.
-This guide assumes you have Git, Node.js, and npm installed.
+description: Effortlessly set up Manga Hook API and Next.js client on your local machine with our step-by-step guide.
+Clone the repository, install dependencies, and start the Express server for Manga Hook.
+Move to the Next.js client directory, install dependencies, and run the development server.
+For production, build the Next.js app and start the server.
+Explore Manga Hook API and Next.js client to access manga data and enhance your applications.
+Happy coding!
 ---
 Follow these detailed steps to set up the Manga Hook API and Next.js client application on your local machine.
 This guide assumes you have Git, Node.js, and npm installed.